Annytomica/kumiko-community-hub/README.md

 ## Technical Development
 The app development process, for each app included in the project, followed the steps outlined below:
 1. create app in kumiko Django project
-2. Do minimum wireup of settings.py, views.py and urls.py and creating html template as defined in SI coursework
+2. Do minimum wireup of settings.py, views.py and urls.py and creating html template as defined in CI coursework
 3. Set up models and link to views and urls
 4. test model in admin panel
 5. Create appropriate views in views.py to display information stored in database model.
 One view taken through dev steps 5-9 at one time and then process repeated for next.